 But, hey, guests have to make choices for the big day, too.
-And the most pressing one, after deciding not to show up late and in sweatpants, is what to give the pair as a present.
-In order to make sure this choice goes as smoothly as possible, we asked Jennifer Spector, director of brand marketing and communications at Zola, to give us some pointers on wedding gift etiquette.
+And the most pressing one, after what to wear, is what to give the pair as a present.
+In order to make sure this choice goes as smoothly as possible, we asked Jennifer Spector to give us some pointers on wedding gift etiquette.

 Learn how you can wrap up something every couple can enjoy below.